 The Supposed "Golden Child" of Marketing

-For years, Social Media was the golden child of marketing.
+For years, Social Media was considered the "Golden Child" of marketing.
 It could do no wrong, and everyone was doing it.
 All you had to do was start a Facebook or Twitter page and post a bunch of content.
 Social media was a new and exciting frontier that would lead us all to riches, right?
 Unfortunately, things didn’t quite pan out that way.
 Consider the recent privacy concerns regarding mining Facebook user data and Cambridge Analytica.

 The Cold-Hard Truth . . .